clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 #### Solution: Dynamic Refunding

-Through encoding a dynamic refunding mechanism in the contract, we can avoid many of the potential attack vectors--specifically, this is done by refunding the party that would *not* benefit from the action taken.
+Through encoding a dynamic refunding mechanism in the contract, we can avoid many of the potential attack vectors--specifically, this is done by refunding the party that would *not* benefit from the action taken (see Table 1).
 \

 | Initiator | Action | Amount | Refunds Sent to |